newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 * API (API PERFORMANCE), PERFORMANCE Touchpoint; used to gauge the performace of an API
 * APC (API COUNT), COUNT Touchpoint, used to count user, proceses, and the quantity of activities
 * APS (API STATUS), STATUS Touchpoint; used to find out the status of an API
-* EXP (EXTERNAL PERFORMANCE), PERFORMANCE Touchpoint; used to capture APDEX response time, and error percentage
-* EXS (EXTERNAL STATUS), STATUS Touchpoint; used to capture the current status of a Web Service
-* TIM (TIME IN ACTION), CHECK Touchpoint; used to capture single Actions within a Synthetic Check on Applications, systems and Transactions

 There are three different colors, for a Touchpoint state (visible on the left of the Touchpoint name), and they are: